Tell us a little about yourself

 How did you become a Pearling Master and how long did it take?

 Being a Pearling Master requires only a simple application form (and fee).
 One of the prerequisites of course is that you need to be associated with a company that holds a commercial licence.
 I think the term is something that should be more widely used though, as it was in the days gone.
-I think the terminology gives the position a level of integrity and will help the industry by making those who are directly involved in the creation of the end product more familiar to the public, which in turn helps everyone understand that there is an architect with personality.
+I believe the terminology gives the position a level of integrity and will help the industry by making those who are directly involved in the creation of the end product more familiar to the public, which in turn helps everyone understand that there is an architect with personality.

 What is the best part about your job?